• Skip to primary navigation

 An Arabic Kuboos bread using whole wheat dough serve in a plate

-• This Arabic Pita Bread is high in fiber since we are using whole wheat flour.
-Making brown bread is more traditional and taste way better than using white flour.
+• This Arabic kuboos is a gluten-free recipe and it is high in fiber since we use whole wheat flour.
+Making brown bread is more traditional and tastes much better than using white flour.

 • This bread is considered very healthy and nutritious since it is rich in extra virgin olive oil, and no chemicals are added.